Is this program right for me?

 ServSafe Food Protection Manager Certification: Nationally recognized certification in food safety and food safety management.
 In Alaska, every certified kitchen must have at least one individual with this certification.

 Professional Knife Kit: Show employers that you’re a professional by arriving at work with your own professional knife kit.

 Letter of Reference: From one of our Chef Instructors who has worked with you through the 13 weeks of class.

 Certificate of Completion: Stone’s Throw is quickly becoming recognized throughout Fairbanks as a place where quality employees are trained.
 Your Certificate of Completion shows that you have put in the hard work and know how to handle yourself in a professional kitchen.

 What will class be like?

 Although alumni will tell you that this course is very rigorous, all of them will tell you that it was worth it.

 Stone’s Throw focuses on the student as a whole person, not just as a kitchen employee.
-“Life skills” is more than just a class during the course, it’s a theme that runs through the entire program.
+“Life skills” is more than a class, it’s a theme that runs through the entire program.
 The end goal of teaching life skills is to help students take control of the things they can control and let go of the things they cannot.
 Through this, Stone’s Throw hopes to train employees that can confidently walk into an interview, joyfully go to work, bravely face conflict, and so much more.

 Thirteen weeks is a short time to cover all of the skills needed to be kitchen ready.
 In order to cover everything and accommodate different learning styles, kitchen education is broken into class time and hands on learning.
 Most days are split evenly between class time and kitchen time during the first half of the course.
 During the second half of the course, students will be getting real experience in production and catering.